 - “I’m here for you.”
 Getting back to work after the loss of a loved one is challenging—this message lets your coworker know they can count on you if they’re having a hard time.

 - “Sending you lots of love at this difficult time.”
 A simple, supportive condolence card (perhaps paired with some sympathy flowers) is heartfelt and meaningful.

 Sympathy message card for someone who lost their job

 Losing a job can feel so destabilizing and frustrating.
 While the experience may be different from that of a death of a close friend or family member, it’s still a time that comes with deep sorrow and loneliness.
 So, it is appropriate to share your love and support in a short condolence message.
 A bit of cheerleading and positivity is more welcome here than is for other sympathy cards—you want to let the recipient know that you’re here for them if they need to wallow and sit through their sadness, but you’re also there to help them move on to bigger and better things.

-20. “I’ll hold your hand through this nightmare.”
-A simple message of love and support can make a real difference, especially when someone feels like they’re going through their hard time alone.
+- “I’ll hold your hand through this nightmare.”
+A simple message of love and support can make a real difference, especially when someone feels like they’re going through a hard time alone.

 How to sign a sympathy card?

 A virtual sympathy card doesn’t have to be especially long—a few sentences expressing your heartfelt sympathies will be much appreciated.
 If you’re planning on attending a funeral or memorial service, you can note that you will see the bereaved soon, or you can close the condolence card with an offer of help—whether that be with housework or anything else that might be useful to the person in mourning.
 Once you tie up your thoughts, you can sign the note like you normally would to a close friend or family member—“with love”—or you can tell the recipient that they’re in your thoughts and prayers.
 Above all else, a show of love will provide a lot of comfort.